ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 **.ravenDBDump** format, and upload it to another database using the [import data from file](../studio/database/tasks/import-data/import-data-file) operation.
 This option doesn't require passing certificates:
+{NOTE: Encryption}
+ If you selected encryption during the export, you also need to select encryption during the import.
+ {NOTE/}

 ---